AUTHOR - ADVENTURER - ADVOCATE

 THE DRAWING GAME

-The Drawing Game is a story of two eleven-year old Bangladeshi children, Nadiha and Fayaz, whose friendship grows from a passion for drawing.
-A wily relative tricked Nadiha's rural village parents into selling her to work as a servant in the capitol.
-Fayaz, a young boy in the new neighborhood, reaches out to her, although his family socially prohibits it.
-So the two meet in secret to pose challenges for a drawing game and to keep score on which drawing wins the competition.
+The Drawing Game is a story of two eleven-year-old Bangladeshi children, Nadia and Fayaz, whose friendship grows from their shared passion for drawing.
+During a period of famine, Nadia's village parents are tricked into selling her to work as a servant in Dhaka, the capital.
+Fayaz, a young boy in the new neighborhood, reaches out to Nadia, despite his family socially prohibiting it.
+The two children meet in secret to pose challenges for a drawing game, keeping score on which drawing wins their competition.

-These brief times with Fayaz are the bright spot in Nadiha's life of drudgery.
-Unfortunately, Fayaz falls into a plight worse than Nadiha's.
-He is kidnapped and held in a remote seaside camp forced to clean seashells for tourist shops.
-Connected through their sketch pads and a magical fairy-bluebird, each child embarks on an adventure.
-While attempting to save others, they ultimately save themselves and find that in their drawing game everyone wins.
+These brief times with Fayaz are the bright spot in Nadia's days of drudgery.
+Unfortunately, Fayaz falls into a plight worse than Nadia's.
+Kidnapped to a remote seaside camp, he is forced to clean shells for tourist shops.
+Connected through their sketch pads and a Fairy Bluebird, each child embarks on a thrilling adventure.
+By recording their memories through art, they find the key to break from bondage and discover that in their drawing game, everyone wins.

 A Born Filmaker